ajensiva/Uno-Flip-Card-Game/README.md

 what card you would like to play!

 __Remember__:
 you many only play a card that is the same colour, or type.
-Rememeber to look at which side is being played on currently!
+Rememeber, to look at which side is being played on currently!

 If you have no cards to play, then you can select the last index in your hand to draw from